-Map 3.5 uses the layering of spatial information in this section to identify new development opportunities across the connected neighbourhoods.
-These opportunities reflect a mix of larger scale transformational projects and smaller scale public realm interventions and demonstrate the range of development opportunities resulting from the spatial integration of the provisions of the Draft Plan and their expression through the Economic Framework.
+Map 3.5 uses the layering of spatial information in this section to identify new development opportunities across the connected neighbourhoods. more comprehensive move to the development zone These opportunities reflect a mix of larger scale transformational projects and smaller scale public realm interventions and demonstrate the range of development opportunities resulting from the spatial integration of the provisions of the Draft Plan and their expression through the Economic Framework.